jyutzler/Bridge-Systems/system.md

 The following shows how they are used with strong NT (15-17) openings.

    * Bust (would pass a 1-bid): Jacoby, pass
-   * 3♠: invitational with a six-card suit (would make a 1 over 1 bid)
+   * Invitational with a six-card suit (would make a 1 over 1 bid): Jacoby, raise
       * pass: minimum
-      * 3NT or 4♠: maximum
+      * 3NT (rare) or 4M: maximum
    * Game signoff (weak 2 strength): Texas, pass
    * Slam invitation (opening strength): Jacoby, raise to 4 in suit
-   * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)
+   * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood) OR Jacoby, other major
    * Grand Slam Force (asking to bid 7 with 2 of top 3 honors): Texas, 5NT

-It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring.
+It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring (for example, an unprotected king).

+#### 2-level:
+A transfer at the 2-level is used with certain hands with the majors.
+   * Transfer to the weaker major and pass: bust
+   * 2♦(transfer) followed by 2♠: 6 hearts, slam try (request to cue bid)
+   * 2♥(transfer) followed by 3♥: 6 spades, slam try (request to cue bid)

+#### 3-level: 5-5 hands
+The 3-level is used to show most 5-5 hands.

+   * 3♦: 5-5 minors, game forcing
+   * 3♥: 5-5 majors, invitational
+   * 3♠: 5-5 majors, choice of games

+#### 4-level
+   * 4♣ = Gerber, asking for aces.
+(See Slam Bidding)
+   * A direct raise of 1NT to 4NT is natural and invites 6NT.
+4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

 #### Minor Suit Transfer Bids